When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Don’t restrict your reading to books.
 Look for words while you are out and about.
 Encourage your child to read aloud the words they see on road signs, in the store, and wherever else you are.

 • Choose reading materials that match your child’s skill level.
 Do not choose more difficult books to “stretch” your child.
-They are more likely to frustrate them and have the effect of putting them off.
+They are more likely to frustrate them and put them off.

-• If they get a word wrong while reading, let them carry on to the end of the sentence.
-Sometimes the context of the word can help your child decode it.
+• If they get a word wrong while reading, let them continue to the end of the sentence.
+Sometimes, the context of the word can help your child decode it.
 However, if you jump in as soon as they get a word wrong, your child will not have the chance to discover their mistake and correct it themselves.

 • Encourage your child to write their own story.